siralam/LoopingViewPager/README.md

 if you cannot accept these minor defects, I suggest you use `onIndicatorPageChange()` only.

 ## Release notes

+v1.1.1
+- Added `ViewGroup container` as an argument to `inflateView()`.
+You should now use it as the parent of when you inflate your view.
+- Updated gradle version and support library version.

 v1.1.0
 - Added support for view type.
 But therefore changed parameters needed in `inflateView()` and `bindView()`.